intel/ccc-linux-guest-hardening/bkc/kafl/README.md

 kAFL/Nyx is a fuzzer for Qemu/KVM VMs.
 This setup describes the combination of kAFL with TDX SDV, to allows execution and fuzzing of TDX guests in kAFL.

-**Platform requirements:** This setup requires a Gen-6 or newer Intel CPU (for Intel PT) with about 1GB of RAM times the desired parallel fuzzing instances (e.g. CPUs/threads).
-Installation has been tested for recent Ubuntu (>=20.04) and Debian (>=bullseye).
-The setup requires installing a modifed (outdated, unmaintained) host kernel for TDX emulation and fuzzing and cannot be installed in a virtual machine.
-The components are provided for research and validation purposes only.
+**Platform requirements:** This setup requires a Gen-6 or newer Intel CPU (for Intel PT) and a modifed host kernel.
+It does not work in a VM or container.

 ## kAFL Hello World Example